INSTALLING AND OPERATING THE

 - Take trial photos of subject eyes.
 Use careful technique for alignment, centering, and especially

-focus.
-Use flash intensity adjustments on the instrument to correct over- or under-exposures.
+- Adjust the ISO setting on the digital camera to correct over- or under-exposures.

 Figure 1.
 The original Polaroid attachment before upgrade.